| Copyright | © 2022-2023 IOHK 2023-2025 Cardano Foundation |

 embedStore' :: (Monad m, MonadThrow m) => Embedding' da db -> UpdateStore m db -> UpdateStore m da Source #

-Store one type in the Store
+Store one type in the Store of another type by using an Embedding.

 Note: This function is exported for testing and documentation only,

-use the more efficient embedStore
+use the more efficient embedStore instead.

 newStore :: (MonadSTM m, MonadThrow m, Delta da, Query qa, Base da ~ World qa) => m (Store m qa da) Source #

-from a mutable variable (TVar
+An in-memory Store from a mutable variable (TVar).

 Useful for testing.